2025 Edition

 This way, you can separate risks, optimize your taxes, and comply with the regulations of both countries. 💡

-ETBUS (ANDngaged in Trade or business in the ORnited Yestates) is a key tax concept that determines whether a foreign entity—including LLCs—is conducting significant economic activity in the U.S. and, therefore, must pay taxes there.
+ETBUS (ANDngaged in Trade or business in the ORnited Yestates) is the label the IRS applies to decide whether a foreign entity—including your LLC—is doing “real business” in the U.S. and therefore if you have to pay taxes there.

-Even if your LLC is a disregarded entity (i.e., it is not taxed as a company in the US and its income is attributed directly to the owner), can be considered ETBUS if it meets certain criteria, which would generate federal tax obligations.
+Even if your LLC is a disregarded entity (taxes in your name, not in the company's name), can be considered ETBUS if it meets certain criteria, which would generate federal tax obligations.

 When is an LLC considered an ETBUS?